F*ck Religious Imposition

 my health to better living,

+for my club, my community, my country and my world.
 (That last bit about the world wasn’t added until the 70's)

 Now that is a pledge I can get behind!
 I like that very much.
 I like their use of green and white in their emblem as well.
 They explain the color use thusly; green as nature’s most common color, representing youth, life and growth.
 White to symbolize purity and high ideals.